-Khapra beetle (Trogoderma granarium) is a serious pest of stored and dry foodstuffs worldwide.
-Khapra beetle can cause losses of up to 75% from direct feeding on stored product.
-Infested product also becomes contaminated with beetles, cast skins and hairs from larvae, which can be a health risk and are difficult to remove from storage structures and transport vessels.
-This beetle is not present in Australia and poses a major threat to Australia's dried fruit, grain and ginger industries.
+Khapra beetle (Trogoderma granarium) is a serious pest of stored grain and dry foodstuffs worldwide.

+It can cause losses of up to 75% from direct feeding.
+Infested grain also becomes contaminated with beetles, cast skins and hairs from larvae, which can be a health risk and are difficult to remove from grain storage structures and transport vessels.
+This beetle is not present in Australia and poses a major threat to Australia's grains industry.